mercadopago/devsite-docs/guides/shopify/pix.en.md

 # Pix

 **Mercado Pago Pix** facilitates financial transactions using QR codes or the Pix Copia e Cola functionality, allowing customers to make payments instantly at any time.
-Additionally, this service ensures immediate approval of transactions and offers the lowest rate for receiving payments.
+Additionally, this service ensures immediate approval of transactions and offers the lowest fee when receiving payments.

 To integrate Mercado Pago Pix, install the application through the [Shopify panel](/developers/en/docs/shopify/integration-configuration/pix#installviashopifyadminpanel) or the [Marketplace](/developers/en/docs/shopify/integration-configuration/pix#bookmark_install_via_marketplace).
 After installation, you can [configure the expiration period](/developers/en/docs/shopify/integration-configuration/pix#bookmark_configure_expiration_period).